Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

-\introparagraph{Main contributions} Our first main contribution is defining the propagation score for any self-join-free conjunctive query in terms of {\em dissociations}~(\autoref{sec:dissociation}).
-A dissociation is a rewriting of both the data and the query.
+\introparagraph{Contributions and outline} (1) We derive ``\emph{query dissociation}'' as a generalization of relevance propagation from graphs to hypergraphs and define the propagation score for any self-join-free conjunctive query in terms of dissociations~(\autoref{sec:dissociation}).
+A query dissociation is a rewriting of both the data and the query.
 On the data, a dissociation is obtained by making multiple, independent copies of some of the tuples in the database.
 Technically, this is achieved by extending the relational schema with additional attributes.
 On a query, a dissociation extends atoms with additional variables.
-We prove that a dissociation can only increase the probability of a query, and define \emph{the propagation score of a query as the minimum reliability of all dissociated queries that are safe}.
-This is justified by the fact that, in a $k$-partite graph, the propagation score is precisely the probability of one dissociated safe query.
-Thus, in our definition, choosing a direction for the network in order to define the propagation score corresponds to choosing a particular dissociation that makes the query safe.
-Safe queries~\cite{DBLP:journals/vldb/DalviS07} can be evaluated efficiently on any probabilistic database, and we show that every query (safe or not) admits at least one safe dissociation.
-Therefore, the propagation score can always be computed in PTIME.
+We prove that a dissociation can only increase the probability of a query, and define \emph{the propagation score of a query as the minimum reliability of all dissociated queries that are ``hierarchical''}.
+This is justified by the fact that, in a $k$-partite graph, the propagation score is precisely the probability of one dissociated hierarchical query.
+Thus, in our definition, choosing a direction for the network in order to define the propagation score corresponds to choosing a particular dissociation that makes the query hierarchical.

-Our second main contribution is establishing a one-to-one correspondence between safe dissociations and traditional query plans~(\autoref{sec:plans}).
-We show that \emph{every query plan computes a probability that is an upper bound of query reliability}.
-Moreover, we describe a natural partial order on the plans that guarantees that their probabilities satisfy this partial order.
-Thus, in order to obtain the propagation score of a query, it suffices to iterate over all minimal plans, compute their probabilities, then take the minimum.
-We give an intuitive system R-style algorithm~\cite{DBLP:conf/sigmod/SelingerACLP79} that enumerates all plans that correspond to minimal safe dissociations.
+(2) We show how the propagation score can be evaluated with the help of a query-dependent number of query plans (\autoref{sec:plans}).
+We achieve this by establishing a one-to-one correspondence between hierarchical dissociations and traditional query plans and showing that \emph{every query plan computes a probability that is an upper bound of query reliability}.
+Moreover, we describe a natural partial order on the probabilities of query plans Thus \emph{every self-join-free conjunctive query can be approximated by a fixed number of query plans}, and it suffices to iterate over all minimal plans, compute their probabilities, then take the minimum.
+We give an intuitive system R-style algorithm~\cite{DBLP:conf/sigmod/SelingerACLP79} that enumerates all minimal plans for a given query $q$.